 What’s the difference between Family Radio Service (FRS) band or the General Mobile Radio Service (GMRS)?
 The world of two-way radios is full of acronyms and they can start to feel kind of overwhelming if you aren’t super familiar with the ins and outs of radio frequencies, citizen bands, and megahertz.
-So if you’re trying to choose between a GMRS or FRS radio and feel stumped, don’t stress about it.
+So if you’re trying to choose between a GMRS or FRS Midland radio and feel stumped, don’t stress about it.
 We can break down the difference and help you decide which is the best type of radio for your needs.

 GMRS or FRS Radio: How to Choose

-What Is FRS?
+What is FRS?

 Family Radio Service (FRS) was developed for consumer use in no small part thanks to Radio Shack, who saw a need to define and preserve special radio frequencies for consumers that were separate from other bandwidths reserved for other types of communication.
 While walkie talkies had grown more popular with civilians since World War II, by the 1990s there was also increasing competition for radio frequencies.